 The love affair grew when the British left.
 Frequent stories of children from both sides of the divide playing football together still exist today.
 What does a child know about war?
 What does a child care?
 If they want to play football, or any other sport for that matter, they’ll play.
 And with anyone.
 It’s a romantic thought, that of Indian and Pakistani children kicking a ball together, although it’s becoming rarer.

 That isn’t to say wider football participation is, however.
 Take a trip to the northern Pakistani city of Gilgit and there you’ll find football is the fastest growing sport.
 The annual school tournament draws in a greater crowd than the cricket tournament.
-Set against the backdrop of the most stunning valleys in Pakistan, perhaps Asia, the tournament reflects the growth of the game outside Kashmir too.
+Set against the backdrop of the most stunning valleys in Pakistan – perhaps Asia – the tournament reflects the growth of the game outside Kashmir too.

 Northern Pakistan is being swept by football.

 Much like Darfur United in the troubled refugee camp, the power that football has to unite cannot be underestimated.
-It will never unite India and Pakistan; only politics can do that.
-However, to unite the various separatist movements and Muslim sects is a real possibility.
+It will never unite India and Pakistan; only peace can do that.
+However, to unite the various separatist movements and Islamic sects is a real possibility.
 In northern Pakistan, Shias play with Sunnis.
 There’s no religious conflict on a football pitch, just a sporting one.
 And long may that continue.

 Perhaps the next step is coaching.
 The coaching scene in Pakistan is in its infancy and still some way behind India.
 It’s perhaps reflective of the wider economic disparity between the two nations.
 India has invested in luring proven coaches to the country as far back as superb English coach, Stephen Constantine, in 2002.
-The growth continues today and the I-League is now one of India’s most watched sports.
+The growth continues today and the Indian Super League is now one of India’s most watched sports.
 Furthermore, it has quality.

 Kashmiri’s have always been fighters.
 Amid the 4am bullet showers during the worst of the military conflict between these two nuclear nations, they would continue with daily life.
-Some would hide but many would continue to live their lives.
+Some would hide but many would fight on.
 They’re proud of their region and want to see its socio-economic potential fulfilled.
 Alongside that, football will grow.
 After all, who wouldn’t want to play football against the backdrop of the world’s tallest mountain ranges?